dested/OrbitalGa.me/README.md

   - [ ] add rotate to bounding box
   - [ ] figure out collision position for explosion
 - [ ] server is offline, play with bots locally
+- [ ] add momentum to rocks, maybe everything
+- [ ] import all assets
 - [x] revive does not work
 - [x] abstract interpolate entities
 - [x] better death animation